Why color matters

 - Use Stable Diffusion or Midjourney to create simple shapes or scenes with your new palette.
 See how the colors work together and make adjustments as needed.

 There’s no right or wrong when it comes to your personal color palette.
 It’s all about what speaks to you and the story you want to tell with your art.
-So mix, match, and experiment until you find that perfect combination that really sings.
+So mix, match, and experiment until you find the combination that sings.

 First published on Medium.
 Rewritten for this site.